Sir-Jude/Distriflask/README.md

 *get_id()*
     This method must return a str that uniquely identifies this user, and can be used to load the user from the user_loader callback.
 Note that this must be a str - if the ID is natively an int or some other type, you will need to convert it to str.

-To make implementing a user class easier, you can inherit from UserMixin, which provides default implementations for all of these properties and methods.
-(It’s not required, though.)

 ```
 class User(db.Model, UserMixin):
     __tablename__ = "user"